Dinic's algorithm: History

-Yefim Dinitz invented this algorithm in response to a pre-class exercise in Adelson-Velsky's algorithms class.
-At the time he was not aware of the basic facts regarding the Ford–Fulkerson algorithm.
+Dinitz invented the algorithm in January 1969, as a master's student in Georgy Adelson-Velsky's group.
+A few decades later, he would recall:

-Dinitz mentions inventing his algorithm in January 1969, which was published in 1970 in the journal Doklady Akademii Nauk SSSR.
+In 1970, Dinitz published a description of the algorithm in Doklady Akademii Nauk SSSR.
 In 1974, Shimon Even and (his then Ph.D. student) Alon Itai at the Technion in Haifa were very curious and intrigued by Dinitz's algorithm as well as Alexander V. Karzanov's related idea of blocking flow.
 However it was hard for them to decipher these two papers, each being limited to four pages to meet the restrictions of journal Doklady Akademii Nauk SSSR.
 Even did not give up, and after three days of effort managed to understand both papers except for the layered network maintenance issue.
 Over the next couple of years, Even gave lectures on "Dinic's algorithm", mispronouncing the name of the author while popularizing it.
 Even and Itai also contributed to this algorithm by combining BFS and DFS, which is how the algorithm is now commonly presented.

 For about 10 years of time after the Ford–Fulkerson algorithm was invented, it was unknown if it could be made to terminate in polynomial time in the general case of irrational edge capacities.
 This caused a lack of any known polynomial-time algorithm to solve the max flow problem in generic cases.
 Dinitz's algorithm and the Edmonds–Karp algorithm (published in 1972) both independently showed that in the Ford–Fulkerson algorithm, if each augmenting path is the shortest one, then the length of the augmenting paths is non-decreasing and the algorithm always terminates.